Programs from Family Promise - Interfaith Hospitality Network.

 Housing programs from Family Promise

 Family Promise congregations also offer assistance in securing low income apartments or housing in the region where the family lives.
 The case managers will offer referrals to any local charities, churches, or government programs that can help make that happen.
 For example, some states offer government grants to pay a security deposit or first month rent as part of rapid rehousing programs.
 There are other assistance programs available for low income families that IHN may be aware of.
-Your case manager can help you apply for these types of resources, if applicable to your situation.
+Your case manager can help you apply for these types of resources, including Housing First, if applicable to your situation.

 There are many other vital social services offered by Family Promise.
 While as noted, it can vary by location, they may have programs that offer help with obtaining medical care or health insurance, enrolling in school, day care for your child or counseling.
 Centers and shelters may offer vouchers for prescription medications or coordinate dental cleanings for the homeless.
 Volunteers at local churches often provide free meals, supplies, clothing and grocery gift cards.